sonuthuniya/codealpha_tasks/README.md

 # 🧮 Simple Calculator in C

 A beginner-friendly calculator program written in **C language**.
-It performs four basic arithmetic operations: **Addition, Multiplication, and Division** with proper error handling.
+It performs four basic arithmetic operations: **Addition, Subtraction, Multiplication, and Division** with proper error handling.

 ---